aspose-pdf/Aspose.PDF-Documentation/java/overview/licensing/_index.md

 Every Aspose license carries a one-year subscription for free upgrades to any new versions or fixes that come out during this time.
 Technical support is free and unlimited and provided both to licensed and evaluation users.

->If you want to test Aspose.HTML for Java without the evaluation version limitations, you can also request a 30-day Temporary License.
+>If you want to test Aspose.PDF for Java without the evaluation version limitations, you can also request a 30-day Temporary License.
 Please refer to [How to get a Temporary License?](https://purchase.aspose.com/temporary-license)

 ## Classic license